He's Coming to Me Summary

 However, the strength of the acting rescues all the weaker moments in He's Coming to Me.
 The actors can sell even the most unrealistic plots, putting in convincingly solid performances that excuse a lot.
 Ultimately, I'm not watching He's Coming to Me for the realism or the logic.
 I'm here for the likable characters, the capable acting, and the unique romance with a sweet melancholy touch.

-In a supernatural drama, where the premise is about a human that can talk to ghosts, you gotta learn to let go of your expectations about realism in the story.
-I do enjoy the plots when they focus on Mes’ ghostly powers, or him trying to adapt to the living world.
-These types of stories are creative, told from a unique perspective that you don’t see in BL every day.
+In a supernatural drama, where the premise is about a human who can talk to ghosts, you have to learn to let go of your expectations about realism in the story.
+I do enjoy the plots when they focus on Mes' ghostly powers, or him trying to adapt to the living world.
+These types of stories are creative, told from a unique perspective that you don't see in BL every day.

 There's a cute and wholesome coming-of-age romance at the heart of He's Coming to Me.
 A love story where the lead characters can't touch each other may seem like a ~tough sell~, but somehow this series made it work.

 You'd also think this relationship is doomed from the start, because how can a human and a ghost possibly fall in love?
 Nonetheless, He's Coming to Me did some wonderful magic to make this fictional romance come to life.
 I admit, I was a bit of a skeptic at the beginning of the series, and didn't think this ghost-human couple would be remotely believable.
 However, the actors sold me on their performances and I bought into their outlandish love story.

 Mes and Thun shared a sweet friendship that blossomed into romance, which developed at a relaxing pace.
 I do think their relationship wasn't explored to its full potential, and this couple wasn't as romantic as they could have been.
 While I would've liked to see some more tender moments between Mes and Thun, I'm still happy enough with what we got.